chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 formal argument.
 If the actual argument is omitted from the function call, the default expression is evaluated when the function call is made and the evaluated result is passed to the formal argument as if it were passed from the call site.
-Default value expressions can refer to previous formal arguments or to variables that are visible to the scope of the function definition.
+While the default expression is evaluated at the time of the function call, it is resolved in the scope of the definition of the called function, immediately before the called function is resolved.
+As a result, a default value expression can refer to previous formal arguments.

-When a default value is provided for an argument without a type, the argument type will be inferred to match the type of the default value.
+When a default value is provided for an formal argument without a type, the argument type will be inferred to match the type of the default value.
 This inference is similar to the type inference for variable declarations (see :ref:`Local_Type_Inference`).
+However, there is one
+difference: when the call provides a corresponding actual argument, and the actual argument is of a type that includes a runtime component (see :ref:`Types_with_Runtime_Components`), the runtime component of the formal argument's type will come from the actual argument, rather than from the default value expression.

-However, there is one difference: the type inference for the argument does not include inferring the runtime component of the type (see :ref:`Types_with_Runtime_Components`).
+the type inference for the argument does not include inferring the runtime component of the type (see :ref:`Types_with_Runtime_Components`).

    *Example (default-values.chpl)*.